erikdubois/Arc-Theme-Colora/README.md

 	Arc-Sun for example

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Sun`, `Arc-Sun-Dark` or `Arc-Sun-Darker` as Window/GTK+ theme.
 If you named the theme "Sun".
 That is just an example.

 **6. Erase the theme in /usr/share/themes**